discord/discord-rpc/README.md

 ## Sample: button-clicker

 This is a sample [Unity](https://unity3d.com/) project that wraps a DLL version of the library, and sends presence updates when you click on a button.
-Run `python build.py unity` in the root directory to download the correct library files.
+Run `python build.py unity` in the root directory to download the correct library files and place them in their respective folders.

 ## Sample: unrealstatus